Quantization and quantum oscillations of the sublattice charge order in Dirac insulators: The Model and definitions

 reflecting the two-sublattice nature of the honeycomb lattice.

 To this end, we define sub-lattice charge order, $\Lambda$, the order parameter to measure the charge imbalance between two sublattices, as follows:

 where, we will be referring to $\Lambda_\eta^\mathbf k(\mathbf x)$ as the SCO density and $\eta=\pm1$ corresponds to $K$ and $K^\prime$ valley respectively.
-It is straightforward to check that in the absence of a magnetic field, the SCO at each valley vanishes and leads to zero net SCO i.e. $\Lambda_K^{\mathbf k}=\Lambda_{K^\prime}^{\mathbf k}=0$ (see Appendix \ref{A} for details).
-This is not surprising because of the sublattice symmetry present i.e., there is no extra energy cost for the particle to stay in either A or B. It is important to note that here, in the absence of a magnetic field, the SCO at each valley is zero.
-The situation is different in the presence of the magnetic field, where the SCO is non-zero at each valley, but the sublattice symmetry ensures that they add up to zero.
-This is because the Hamiltonians at the two valleys are related because of the sublattice symmetry:
+In the absence of a magnetic field, the SCO vanishes identically at both valleys, $\Lambda_K^{\mathbf k}=\Lambda_{K^\prime}^{\mathbf k}=0$ (see Appendix \ref{A} for details).
+This result follows directly from sublattice symmetry: there is no energetic preference for occupying sublattice A versus B, and thus no imbalance can develop.
+By contrast, when a magnetic field is applied, the SCO at each individual valley becomes finite.
+Nevertheless, the underlying sublattice symmetry relates the Hamiltonians at $K$ and $K^\prime$, forcing their contributions to cancel so that the net SCO remains zero:

-This ensures that $\Lambda^{n,k}_K+\Lambda_{K^\prime}^{n,k}=0$ upholds even in the presence of a magnetic field (see appendix \ref{B} for details).
-Here, $\Lambda_\eta^{n,k}$ corresponds to the SCO corresponding to a LL labeled by integer $n$ and momentum $k$ (see appendix \ref{D} for derivation of LLs).
-This is expected, because the presence of the magnetic field does not change the fact that there is no extra energy cost of staying in either of the sublattices (since $\Delta=0$).
-The situation does not change even if we include NNN hopping.
-Introducing NNN hopping does not break the sublattice symmetry and hence does not support SCO both with and without a magnetic field (see appendix \ref{D}).
+The relation $\Lambda^{n,k}_K+\Lambda_{K^\prime}^{n,k}=0$ remains valid even in the presence of a magnetic field.
+Here, $\Lambda_\eta^{n,k}$ represents the sublattice charge order (SCO) associated with a Landau level (LL) characterized by the integer index $n$ and momentum $k$ (see Appendix \ref{D} for the derivation of LLs).
+This result is expected because the magnetic field does not change the fact that there is no additional energy cost for occupying either sublattice when $\Delta = 0$ (see Appendices \ref{C} and \ref{B}).
+Moreover, the result is independent of the next-nearest-neighbor (NNN) hopping amplitude $r$.
+Although the Hamiltonian formally includes a finite $r$, the conclusion holds for any $r$, meaning both with and without NNN hopping.
+This robustness follows from the fact that NNN hopping preserves sublattice symmetry and therefore cannot induce SCO, regardless of the presence of a magnetic field.